 Keep on feeding every day in this way.
 If you’re not baking bread, you will need to discard a lot of the starter, to make room for more flour and water.
 You should have only about 200g of starter in the jar left before feeding.

 If you don’t want to feed your starter every day, you can put it to sleep in the fridge and feed it just once a week.

 200g sourdough starter

 Pour the tepid water into a large bowl.

 Add the sourdough starter and stir together with the water until the mixture is loose and just mixed.
 It’s so loose it’s almost like soup!

 Add the strong white flour and salt on top of the water/starter mixture.
 Use your fingertips to mix the salt into the flour, then a wooden spoon to mix everything together into a dough that is quite rough and sloppy.

 The bowl needs to be covered and left for half an hour.
 I use a plastic shower cap, the kind you find in hotel rooms.
 I collect them just for this purpose.
 Or you could use cling wrap or a large plastic bag.
 Leave somewhere in the kitchen where it’s not draughty.

-With the tap running, wet one hand, (to stop your fingers sticking to the dough), fold the edges of the dough over and into the middle.
+Remove the cover, and with the tap running, wet one hand, (to stop your fingers sticking to the dough), fold the edges of the dough over and into the middle.
 The dough should start to feel stretchy.
 Do this for about 30 seconds.

 Put the cover back on the bowl.